averysmithproductions/faithinventory-com-thalliumeli/README.md

 ## Deployment

-To deploy this lambda code, run the following command:
+To deploy this lambda code, follow these steps:

+1. Install the node modules.
+You'll only have to do this once.

+`npm install`

+2. Then run the this command.
 `sh ./scripts/deploy.sh <environment> <awsProfile>`

-## Documentation
+## API Documentation

+TO DO...

 ## Testing